Bruce Davidson (equestrian): Personal life

 In 1949, Davidson was born to Francis and Annette Davidson, the former a businessman and the latter a concert pianist.
 He was the third of four children, and had little opportunity to be around horses until his family moved to Westport, Massachusetts, when he was a child.
 A family friend introduced Davidson to horses, and he began attending Pony Club events.
 He bought, trained and sold horses until he found a championship horse in Irish Cap, the horse that took him to his first gold medal at the 1974 World Eventing Championship.
 Davidson went to college at Iowa State University with a veterinary major, but left in his third year to train with the United States Equestrian Team (USET).

 In 1974, Davidson married Carol Hannum, a top rider and daughter of Nancy Hannum, who owns extensive property in Pennsylvania surrounding Davidson's Chesterland Farm.
 In 1976, Davidson's son, Bruce "Buck" Oram Davidson, Jr., was born, followed by a daughter, Nancy Fraser Davidson, in 1977.
 In 2006, Davidson's first grandson, Oram, was born to Nancy.
+In 2008, Averell, Nancy's daughter was born.
 Buck Davidson is also an internationally competitive event rider, competing in high-level events such as the Rolex Kentucky Three Day along with his father.

 In 2002, at a competition in Massachusetts, Davidson's horse suffered a fall in a freak accident.
 The horse, High Scope, broke his neck and died instantly, while Davidson was taken to the intensive care unit at Massachusetts Memorial Hospital.
 After being treated for injuries, Davidson was released.
 In 2010, Davidson missed that year's Rolex Three Day Event in Kentucky after undergoing surgery to repair herniated discs in his back.